-The units are the same as pressure's, because the pressure is the special variation of stress.
-Despite that, stress is still more complex quantity than pressure, because it fluctuates with direction and with the surface it acts on.
+The units are the same as the pressure because the pressure is the special variation of stress.
+Despite that, stress is still a more complex quantity than pressure, because it fluctuates with direction and with the surface it acts on.

-We can calculate the stress (σ) by multiplying strain (ε) and the Young's modulus (E).
+We can calculate the stress (σ) by multiplying strain (ε) and Young's modulus (E).

-Given that the elastic modulus (the Young's modulus) of steel is 210000 N/mm2 and the cross section of the sensor is 139 mm2 we get:
+Given that the elastic modulus (Young's modulus) of steel is 210000 N/mm2 and the cross-section of the sensor is 139 mm2 we get:

-Connection between stress and strain - the Young's modulus
+The connection between stress and strain - Young's modulus.

 The Young's modulus, also known as the tensile modulus or elastic modulus is a measure of the stiffness of an elastic material and is a quantity used to characterize materials.